Electrostatics of Patchy Surfaces: Ionic profiles near a single patchy surface

 Within the DH framework, heterogeneously charged surfaces induce spatially-dependent ionic concentrations, even when the surfaces are overall neutral.
 In the counterion-only scenario, on the other hand, there are no counterions in the absence of net charge.
 This result can also be obtained by substituting $\kd=0$ in Eq.~(\ref{eq7}).
 Screening still occurs due to the surface-charge modulations, as is evident by solving the DH equation that reduces to Laplace's equation for $\kd=0$.

 In the case where there is a net surface-charge and no added electrolyte, other approximations of the full PB equation [Eq.~(\ref{eq5a})] are in order.
 One of them is to expand the dimensionless electrostatic potential, $\phi=e\psi/\kbt$, in the PB equation perturbatively with respect to a small parameter $\epsilon$, which relates to the surface-charge inhomogeneity, {\it i.e.}, $\phi=\phi_{0}+\epsilon\phi_{1}+\epsilon^{2}\phi_{2}+\mathcal{O}\left(\epsilon^{3}\right)$.
 The term $\phi_{0}$ is the potential for a homogeneously charged surface bearing the same net charge.
 Higher-order terms depend on lower ones and can be iteratively solved.
 This scheme is sometimes referred to as partially/modified linearized PB~\cite{Milkavcic95,White02}.
-Note that $\phi_{0}(z)$ solves the regular PB equation, while $\phi_{1}(\vecr)$, for example, solves the equation \be \nabla^{2}\phi_{1}=4\pi\lb n_{0}\e^{-\phi_{0}}\phi_{1}. \ee In the counterion-only scenario, there are no ions in the bulk, and the reference number-density, $n_{0}$, is determined by the electro-neutrality condition (Gauss' law).
+Note that $\phi_{0}(z)$ solves the regular PB equation, while $\phi_{1}(\vecr)$ \ra{and $\phi_{2}(\vecr)$}, for example, solve the equations

+In the counterion-only scenario, there are no ions in the bulk, and the reference number-density, $n_{0}$, is determined by the electro-neutrality condition (Gauss' law).
 This method can also be used to solve the potential beyond the DH framework for the case of added salt.